 Grant winners will be required to share how they built and used their garden, along with the benefits to the school and student learning.
 Videos, photos and participant testimonials go a long way to showing your school’s experience.
 Need a little inspiration?
 Check out these video reports from schools across Canada that are benefiting from their Nutrients for Life Garden Grant!

-- $3000 recipients must submit a mid-point summary in June and a final video report by December 1.
+$3000 / two year grant recipients must submit a mid-point summary in June and a final video report by December 1.

 This program encourages teachers and students to roll up their sleeves and discover the role nutrients play in food production, health and the environment.
 In addition to providing funding for your project, Nutrients for Life supports student learning by providing access to cross-curricular learning resources related to agricultural sustainability and the science behind food production.